velitasali/notes/_posts/2020-10-26-film-studies-4-1.md

 ## François Truffaut & Cahiers du Cinema

-A key articles is François Truffaut's _A Tendency in French Cinema_ (1954).
+A key article is François Truffaut's _A Tendency in French Cinema_ (1954).

 He objected to the stifling psychological realism typical of French cinema in the post-war period, and how notions of what a French film should be—primarily a literary adaptation—limited its scope.